Important

 Who

-All agencies that employ DSPs are eligible to participate.
-The survey collects data on tenure, turnover, vacancy rates and more therefore it is recommended that the individual(s) at the agency responsible for payroll or human resources complete the survey.
-The completed data collection instrument was submitted only one time per agency organization.
+All providers that employ DSPs are eligible to participate.
+The survey collects data on tenure, turnover, vacancy rates and more therefore it is recommended that the individual(s) at the provider responsible for payroll or human resources complete the survey.
+The completed data collection instrument was submitted only one time per provider organization.

 For the purpose of this data collection, DSPs are defined as paid staff whose primary job responsibility was to provide support, help with skills development, guidance, or personal assistance to individuals with intellectual/developmental disabilities (IDD).
 Please refer to the “Frequently Asked Questions” for the list of service codes preliminarily identified as employing DSPs.